-From the east coast to the west coast, check out the best golf courses in the United States including Augusta National, Pebble Beach, Pinehurst, and more.
+From the east to the west coast, check out the best golf courses in the US, including Valhalla Golf Club, Augusta National and Pebble Beach.

 <b>Kiawah Island Golf Resort</b><br>Play golf on Kiawah Island, located southwest of Charleston, SC.
 The Kiawah Island Golf Resort has 5 golf courses.
 The Resort’s Ocean Course has hosted major golf tournaments, including the Ryder Cup, World Cup, PGA Championship, PGA Club Professional Championship and Senior PGA Championship.
 The well-renowned golf resort was voted the “#1 Resort in the US,” in <i>Golf World Magazine</i>.